anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 Registrations containing the word "ietf" MUST have IETF consensus.

-Registrations MUST NOT start with "example" because these JSON values are reserved for use in documentation.
+Registrations MUST NOT start with "example" because these JSON values are reserved for use as examples in documentation.

 In all cases, it should be understood that additional registrations of RDAP JSON values occurring after the specification of the value's type in the registry may not be